Surfaces associated with first-order ODEs: Deformation of the associated surface

 \begin{corollary} If the associated surface $\mathcal{S}_0$ has constant curvature, then the ODE can be integrated by quadratures. \end{corollary}

-\begin{remark} Within our approach, the integration of equation \eqref{ODE} through the identification of an integrating factor for the 1-form \eqref{1form} can be seen as the particular case of Theorem \ref{th:curv} in which we deform the surface $\mathcal{S}_0$ into a surface of zero curvature.
-Indeed, observe that such an integrating factor $\mu$ satisfies
+To conclude, we will show that the deformation of the associated surface into a surface of zero curvature is the geometric counterpart of the integration of the ODE through the identification of an integrating factor. \begin{proposition} The knowledge of an integrating factor for the first-order ODE \eqref{ODE} is equivalent to the deformation of the associated surface $\mathcal{S}_0$ into a surface of zero curvature. \end{proposition} \begin{proof} Let $\mu$ be an integrating factor for \eqref{ODE}.
+Then, it satisfies